Sibo-Ding/Steam-Game-Search-Engine/README.md

 An API (Application Programming Interface) is like a factory or a math function.
 A factory takes specific inputs ($x$) and produces predictable outputs ($y$)—without requiring people to understand the internal workings of the factory.

 Similarly, an API takes a request, processes it according to predefined rules, and returns a response.
 In our case, the API takes a user's search input and returns the most similar games.

+## Intuition of Docker and Deploying on GCP
+When you write a program on your computer.
+Normally, it might not work on someone else's computer because their system could be different (different operating system, different libraries, etc.).

+Docker creates "containers", holding your program and all its dependencies (everything it needs to run like libraries, configurations, etc.) in a consistent way, no matter where it runs.
+Whether on your computer, a server, or the cloud, the program will always run the same.

+We then deploy Docker on GCP to allow users to access our API publicly.

 ## Datebase setup
 1. Create a PostgreSQL database instance in GCP SQL.